 You can use your hearing aid(s) on the loop program with the telephone.
-This can be helpful when listening in a noisy environment, or in a public place.
+This can be helpful when listening in background noise, for example when using a public telephone or in a busy office.
+You must check that the telephone that you are using is hearing aid compatible by either looking for the loop symbol printed somewhere on the telephone or by referring to the manufacturer's handbook.
 Loop systems are also found in public buildings and are designed to assist hearing aid users in difficult listening situations, such as theatres, cinemas and churches, where the speaker may be some distance away from you.
+They can be also used to reduce background noise in busy public areas, especially if you are trying to communicate through a glass screen in a post office or a bank.
 You can only use the loop setting when you see this sign: Most NHS hearing aids are able to switch to a 'loop program'.
 You will need to refer to your hearing aid instruction leaflet to make sure that this has been activated by your audiologist.
 The loop program is usually activated by pressing a small button on the back of your digital hearing aid.
 Personal loop systems can also be used with mobile phones, televisions and in the workplace.
+Some loop systems can be provided by Social Services and are sometimes free of charge.